Electronic Signatures

 Are electronic signatures legally binding?

-Yes, eSignatures are legally binding, thanks to the ESIGN Act that was passed in 2000.
+Yes, eSignatures are legally binding, thanks to the ESIGN Act passed in 2000.

 Are typed signatures legally binding?